HeroicKatora/abpfiff/Readme.md

 ## Motivation

 Depending on `libbpf` is quite heavy when only a fraction of it is needed.
+In particular, connecting together networking functionality does not depend on writing BPF.
 Also, the library is riddled with C-isms:

-* unknown or suboptimal thread-safety
+* unknown or highly implicit thread-safety
 * synchronous resources opened and closed in rapid succession just to hide that resource management complexity from the caller.
 No really, a new netlink socket is created, configured, loop polled and closed for literally each